ankurp/Dollar/README.md

 Dollar.swift [![Build Status](https://travis-ci.org/ankurp/Dollar.swift.svg?branch=master)](https://travis-ci.org/ankurp/Dollar.swift)
 ===========

 $ is a Swift library that provides useful functional programming helper methods without extending any built in objects.
+It is similar to Lo-Dash or Underscore in Javascript.

 ### Setup
 Include the `Dollar.swift` into your project and import the library using `import Dollar`